SFU and MCU – What is The Difference?

 But what are the MCU and SFU modes and why I am using both?

-Here is your answer! eyeson technology is based on the MCU mode (we call it MCU+).
+Here is your answer!
+Eyeson technology is based on the MCU mode (MCU+).

 Due to this technology, the bandwidth always stays stable at approximately 1.5 Mbits.
-It does not matter how many participants take part in the group video call.
-The streams are collected in one single stream.
-This technology is completely unique and explains why eyeson is able to deliver such top-notch technology.
+It does not matter how many participants participate in the group video call.
+The streams are collected in a single stream.
+This technology is unique and explains why Eyeson can deliver such top-notch technology.

-You might have guessed, the MCU mode is only relevant for meetings with more than two members.
-Many of our customers have 1:1 video calls.
-Therefore, our team decided to introduce the SFU mode.
+As you might have guessed, the MCU mode is only relevant for meetings with more than two members.
+Many of our customers have 1:1 video calls, so our team decided to introduce the SFU mode.
 This mode accelerates video processing and is especially useful for 1:1 calls.

 So how does the SFU mode work?

-Your stream is directly sent to your video call participant and vice versa.
-This happens without additional processing of the video layout.
+Your stream is directly sent to your video call participant and vice versa, without additional processing of the video layout.
 However, this mode is only activated when 2 people have a video call.
 If a third party joins, we automatically switch your video call to MCU mode.
-Starting at 3 participants, it makes sense to use the MCU mode again in order to keep the premium video and audio quality.
+Starting at 3 participants, it makes sense to use the MCU mode again to keep the premium video and audio quality.
 In our tool, we call it fusion.

-The following animation explains the differentiate between those two modes: MCU mode
+The following animation explains the difference between those two modes:

 As a result, you can use all our eyeson features like screen sharing, file presentation, recording, GIF reactions, snapshots, adjustable video layout, and Quick Join.